 The Ph.D. in Social Work varies from the Ph.D. in Psychology in several fundamental ways.
 Social workers work directly with individuals, families, and communities to address illness, age, unemployment, poverty, and abuse.
 Psychologists study abnormal and normal behavior as part of their analysis of the mind.
 They treat patients or explore the psychological reasons individuals act in specific (sometimes violent) ways.
 So, Ph.D. in Social Work vs. Psychology programs take a different approach to studying the human condition.

-What Can You Do With a Ph.D. in Social Work Program?
+What Can You Do With a Ph.D. in Social Work?

 A Ph.D. in Social Work opens up a range of possibilities for employment.
 You can conduct research independently or collaboratively in nursing, public health, health sciences, and other social and racial justice issues.
-After completing a Ph.D. in Social Work program, you can become a graduate teaching assistant.
+You can become a graduate teaching assistant after completing a Ph.D. in Social Work program.
 You develop a curriculum and better understand strategic approaches to matters covered in social work.

-Ph.D. in Social Work Program Salary and Job Outlook
+Ph.D. in Social Work Salary and Job Outlook

 How Much Does a Ph.D. in Social Work Program Cost?

-The average cost of a Ph.D. program is $100,000, although some degrees can range much higher.
+The average cost of a Ph.D. program is $150,000, although some degrees can range much higher.
 The more expensive programs typically involve extended time frames of up to eight years.
-The cost of Ph.D. programs at private universities is also higher than at public institutions.
+The cost of a Ph.D. in social work programs at private universities is also higher than at public institutions.

-You can access various scholarship options as you pursue a Ph.D. in Social Work.
+You can access various scholarship options while pursuing a Ph.D. in Social Work.
 You may be eligible for grants, financial aid, loans, and a range of savings programs if you meet the requirements based on your family, job, and active duty status.
 Each program offers a different level of scholarship funding, so you should check with the institution to find out more about what you’re eligible for.

 Ph.D. in Social Work Program Requirements

-While the requirements for Ph.D. in Social Work programs from different institutions will vary, the basics are the same.
-You’ll likely need to have the following to meet the requirement for the program.
+While the requirements for a Ph.D. in Social Work programs from different institutions will vary, the basics are the same.
+You’ll likely need to have the following to meet the requirements for the program.

 - Master of Social Work (MSW) from an accredited school or Master of Science in Social Work (MSSW) from an accredited school